hpique/HPReorderTableView/README.md

 HPReorderTableView
 ==================

-Drop-in UITableView replacement to reorder cells with long press
+Drop-in UITableView replacement to reorder cells with long press on any part of the cell.